 I am taking multiple lessons will I have the same instructor each time?

-Only if you request an instructor for a private or semi-private lessons.
-Substitute instructors will be used if for some reason the scheduled instructor is not able to teach that day.
+Only if you request an instructor for private or semi-private lessons.
+Substitute instructors are used if for some reason the scheduled instructor is not able to teach that day.

 My child can ski blue runs, why is the instructor keeping them on green runs?